What are the age groups and the ability levels of the players?

 How do you select the training groups?

-The groups are put together dependent upon age and gender.
+The groups are put together depending on age and gender.
 If you sign up as a group, that group will stay together throughout the week, assuming the group is of a similar age.

 What about meals?

-The residential campers all eat 3 meals per day at the same times in the same cafeteria.
+All of the residential campers have 3 meals per day which are included in the cost of the camp.
+Day campers do not have lunch provided (see Day Campers below).
+All of the players on camp eat at the same time and in the same location irrespective of the program they sign up for.
 The meals are buffet-style and prepared by the University.
 There is always a choice of different foods at all meals.
 We will talk to the campers about making good food choices throughout the week.

 Should the campers be fit before they arrive?